junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 He burns his brother's body on a pyre.
 And then drives away in his car.

-The town is left behind in the rear mirror.
+The town is left behind in the rearview mirror.

 Soon, the whole state of Illinois is left behind miles away.

-The vampire nest was set to fire before they left.
-Any other bodies or signs of life are all burned to the ashes.
+The vampire nest was set on fire before they left.
+Any other bodies or signs of life are all burned to ashes.

 <br>

 Dean wakes up in a gasp, touching his neck reflexively.
-The skin on the neck is complete, his head is still connected to his body.
+The skin on his neck is intact, his head is still connected to his body.

 "What the hell?"
 He looks around.
 The sky is grey, the trees all half dying around him.
 The whole place creeps him out, but the most creepy thing is, he seems to be still kicking and running.

 He touches his upper gum.
-The fangs are still pointy there, mostly hidden, for now.
+The fangs are still pointy, mostly hidden, for now.

 "Okay?
-So not dead, but still a fucking vamp."
-He says to himself, disgusted.
+So not dead, but still a fucking vamp," He mutters to himself, disgusted.

-Eyeing around again, hunter's instinct kicks in just in time.
+Eyeing around again, his hunter's instinct kicks in just in time.
 His fingers fumble to the back of his belt, finding nothing but air.
-His body moves before his ears catch the sound, something jumps on him from the back.
+His body moves before his ears catch the sound -- something jumps on him from behind.

-Dean rushes around, elbowing it in the face, arms wrapping its neck from its back, pressing whole body's strength on its throat until it stops moving.
-Dean drops the body and recognizes the face of a young boy -- the young vampire boy he sure as hell cuts the head off no more than a few hours ago, before he somehow gets transmitted into this weird land.
+Dean twists around, elbowing it in the face, arms wrapping its neck from behind, pressing his full weight on its throat until it stops moving.
+Dean drops the body and recognizes the face of a young boy -- the young vampire boy he sure as hell cut the head off no more than a few hours ago, before he somehow got sent into this weird land.

 "You're dead."
 Dean frowns at the motionless -- dead before, probably just passed out now -- vampire body, thinking aloud.
 Realization dawns on him.
 "Which means I'm dead too.
-God dammit!"
+Goddammit!"

 Dean kicks the trunk of a tree closest to him with all his force, frustrated.
 "Fuck!"

 It's just a vampire case, an everyday job.
-He does not expect to check out just like that.
+He did not expect to check out just like that.
 Not today.
 But apparently he did.

-He kicks again, as if it can make him feel better.
+He kicks again, as if it could make him feel better.
 "So what?
-This is some monsterland dead vamps go for the afterparties and I'm stuck here forever?"
+This is some monsterland dead vamps go to for the afterparties and I'm stuck here forever?"

 No one answers his question, except for some more creatures lurking closer because of the noise.

-Looks like more than vampires then, Dean concludes, thinking he sees something that definitely look like a werewolf and another like wendigo.
+Seems like it's more than just vampires then, Dean concludes, thinking he sees something that definitely looks like a werewolf and another like wendigo.
 Every freaking monster he and his brother and every hunter has ever killed would be here then.
-And if they remember him in the whatever afterlife memory thing they still have, they sure as hell would be thrilled to see him hanging around with them.
+And if they remember him in the whatever afterlife memory they still carry, they sure as hell would be thrilled to see him hanging around with them.

 That's when he picks a direction, and starts running into the creepy woods.
-The growls and howling of every kind of monsters that ever existed sounding around him like the most dedicated freaky monster symphony.
+The growls and howling of every kind of monster that ever existed rise around him like the most dedicated freaky monster symphony.

 He has nothing but his hands and feet.
-And his fangs.
-Almost like a weird comfort now, come to think of it.
+And his fangs -- weirdly comforting now, come to think of it.

 It's gonna be a bloody long eternity.